 Foreign Currency Hedge.
 In connection with the issuance by Royalty Sub of the PhaRMA Notes, we entered into a Currency Hedge Agreement to hedge certain risks associated with changes in the value of the Japanese yen relative to the U.S. dollar.
-Under the Currency Hedge Agreement, we have the right to purchase dollars and sell yen at a rate of 100 yen per dollar for which we may be required to pay a premium in each year from 2015 through 2020, provided the Currency Hedge Agreement remains in effect.
+Under the Currency Hedge Agreement, we have the right to purchase dollars and sell yen at a rate of 100 yen per dollar for which we may be required to pay a premium in each year from 2016 through 2020.
 A payment of \$2.0 million will be required if, on May 18 of the relevant year, the U.S. dollar is worth 100 yen or less, as determined in accordance with the Currency Hedge Agreement.

 The Currency Hedge Agreement does not qualify for hedge accounting treatment; therefore, mark-to-market adjustments are recognized in our Consolidated Statement of Comprehensive Loss.
-Cumulative mark-to-market adjustments resulted in gains of \$5.5 million, \$5.3 million, and a loss of \$749,000 for the twelve months ended December 30, 2014, 2013 and 2012, respectively.
+Cumulative mark-to-market adjustments resulted in a loss of \$0.6 million and gains of \$5.5 million and \$5.3 million for the twelve months ended December 30, 2015, 2014 and 2013, respectively.
+In addition, a realized currency exchange gain of \$1.6 million was recognized in 2015 related to the exercise of a U.S. dollar/Japanese yen currency option under our foreign currency hedge.
+Thus, a resulting \$1.1 million net gain is recognized on our foreign currency derivative for 2015.
 We are also required to post collateral in connection with the mark-to-market adjustments based on defined thresholds.
-As of December 31, 2014, no collateral was posted under the Currency Hedge Agreement.
+As of December 31, 2015, no collateral was posted under the Currency Hedge Agreement.
 We will not be required at any time to post collateral exceeding the maximum premium payments remaining payable under the Currency Hedge Agreement.
-The maximum amount of hedge collateral we would be required to post is \$11.7 million.
+The maximum amount of hedge collateral we would be required to post is \$9.8 million.
 We are required to maintain a foreign currency hedge at 100 yen per dollar under the agreements governing the PhaRMA Notes.